Constitution and Rules

 • Election of two Account Checkers.

-• Determining the annual membership fee.
+• Determining the annual membership categories and subscriptions.

 • Considering proposals and changes to the Constitution and Rules.